Course ObjectiveThe student can name the different dimensions and the theological,

-* The student is able to analyse ethical and theological questions
+The student analyses a variety of ethical and theological questions

 arising from today´s political and societal challenges to conflict

-* The student can transfer this knowledge to new or unknown
+The student will transfer this knowledge to new or unknown circumstances

 of different contexts in order to test the potential of different

-* The student is able to integrate the knowledge and cope with the
+models.
+The student will integrate the knowledge and cope with the

 political, societal, and ethical complexities of each given context by